jackdewinter/pymarkdown/docs/rules/rule_md024.md

 ```

 In certain Markdown documents, such as `changelog.md` files, non-sibling
-headings may purposefully contain the same text.
+headings may purposefully have the same text.
 As this is the desired
 behavior, the `siblings_only` or `allow_different_nesting` configuration value
 can be set to `True` to allow this Markdown document to not trigger this rule: